-The programs listed below are divided into two categories: General Anthropology Programs, which are arranged alphabetically by location, and Multiple Location Programs, many of which feature strong field school or hands-on experiences.
+The programs listed below are divided into two categories: General Anthropology Programs, which are arranged alphabetically by location, and Multiple Location Programs, which feature strong field school or hands-on experiences.
 There is some overlap between these sections.

 At the University of Newcastle, anthropology is taught through the Faculty of Education and Arts and the School of Humanities and Social Science.
-The University is also connected with several research institutions that specialize in women's studies, transformational studies, and health and aging.
+The university is also connected with several research institutions that specialize in women's studies, transformational studies, and health and aging.
 For more information and a list of available courses, see a study abroad advisor.

 Elqui Valley Tour in Chile

 This program offers classroom study in Santiago for either a summer or a full semester.
 The semester program offers an anthropology class on indigenous groups, leaving time to pursue language study, other coursework, and travel.

 The summer program includes a one-week excursion to the North, visits to San Pedro de Atacama and to other communities, and trips to geological and archeological sites on the desert plateau.
 The two summer courses, Chile’s Native Cultures from the North and Chile’s Native Cultures from the South, earn a total of six semester hours.
 Students are encouraged to have already completed their introductory coursework in anthropology.
 Spanish language skills are desirable, but not required.

 This program combines group and direct enrollment courses, including anthropology classes.
 For more information, visit the Study Abroad office.